adbjesus/mooutils/README.md

 # MOOUtils - Multi-Objective Optimization Utilities

 MOOUtils is a C++20 library containing several utilities to help implement multi-objective optimization algorithms.
-Currently, it is made up of the following headers:
+Currently, it consists of the following headers:

 - [mooutils/concepts.hpp](mooutils/include/mooutils/concepts.hpp) -
   contains the C++20 concepts considered throughout the library in